magento/graphql/docs/OUT-OF-PROCESS-EXTENSIBILITY.md

 ### Create a Resolver Action

-With our Schema specified, and a `hello` query defined, we need to create the `hello-resolver` action.
+With our Schema specified, and a `hello` query defined, we need to create the `hello-resolver` action (we specified this with the `@function` GraphQL directive in the previous step).

 1. In the `actions/` directory, create a new folder named `hello-resolver`, and an `index.js` with the following code: